rescript-react-native/rescript-react-native/reason-react-native/src/apis/Style.md

 ## Style Example

-Since an example worth a thousand words...
+Since an example is worth a thousand words...

 ```reason
 open ReactNative;